 Automating further with a Slack Bot

 So one night, I sat down and built our own Slack bot.
-A deno server hosted on slack leveraging Linear's webhooks.
+A deno app hosted on slack and leveraging Linear's webhooks.
+A small Next server which would act as a relay between Linear's webhooks and slack.

-This bot allowed anyone— regardless of whether they were a Linear user or not to create issues directly in Linear's triage inbox.
+This bot allowed anyone— regardless of whether they were a Linear user or not to create issues directly in Linear's triage inbox (ofcourse with their API key and the whole nine-yards).
 All they needed was to be a part of the slack channel.

 If an engineer reacted to an issue with an 👀 emoji, the bot would